Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 The goal is to make architectural decision rights explicit.

-## Shared Decisions Still Need Owners
+## Shared Decisions Still Need Explicit Authority

 Some decisions require multiple perspectives.